Internet activism: Playful Activism

 A recent example of Playful Activism in digital spaces include adding specific emojis to usernames to show support for the Palestinian War.
-An example of playful activism in physical spaces is the signs held up in the October 2025 No King’s Day protests across the United States.
+An example of playful activism in physical spaces is the signs held up in the October 2025 No King's Day protests across the United States.

 TikTok

 TikTok's platform has been increasingly used for raising up social issues through creative short videos, especially after an allegedly make-up tutorial turned into a call to action on China's treatment of Muslim Uighurs.
 The tutorial was banned for 50 minutes on November 26, 2019.
-Eric Han, the heads of TikTok's US content-moderation team, claimed the banning was due to a “human moderation error”.
+Eric Han, the heads of TikTok's US content-moderation team, claimed the banning was due to a "human moderation error".
 The Chinese owners declared the app does not remove content based on sensitivities to China.

 TikTok also partnered up with UN Women in a campaign fighting women violence in India which kicked off on November 25, 2019.
 The campaign can be found under the hashtag #KaunsiBadiBaatHai and features short videos with positive and negative examples of men interacting with women.

 In July 2020, the TikTok platform played a major role in the #FreeBritney movement surrounding Britney Spears and her conservatorship dispute.
 Though such activism led to a significant increase in public awareness of the case, it was criticized for spreading misinformation regarding the conservatorship alongside a number of conspiracy theories of varying accuracy.

+TikTok has also become an important tool for digital activism in global protest movements.
+During the 2022 demonstrations in Iran following the death of Mahsa Amini, users shared protest footage, symbolic imagery, and messages of solidarity that circulated widely despite government attempts to restrict internet access.
+Asia Times (2022).
+"Iran protesters use China's TikTok to revolutionary effect."
+Asia Times.
+Retrieved 18 November 2024.
+Researchers studying "hijab activism" on TikTok found that creators often used personal storytelling, visual symbolism, and popular audio trends to communicate messages about gender equality and bodily autonomy.
+Hamad, R. (2023).
+Hijab Activism on TikTok.
+City, University of London.
+Retrieved 18 November 2024.
+These examples show how TikTok's remix features and algorithmic reach help amplify activist content and connect local struggles to global audiences.